ORIENTAL BANK OF COMMERCE

 I. Need and objective of the Code

 The SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 require, as part of Corporate Governance the listed entities to lay down a Code of Conduct for Directors on the Board of an entity and its Senior Management.
-Senior Management has been defined to include personnel who are members of its Core Management and functional heads excluding the Board of Directors.
-The composition of Core Management will be all General Managers, Functional Heads and Regional Heads.
+Senior Management has been defined to include personnel who are members of its Core Management excluding the Board of Directors viz.
+General Managers/Vertical Heads and Dy.
+General Managers/Functional Heads at Corporate Office.

 Accordingly the Bank has laid down this Code for its Directors on the Board and its Core Management.